brianc3213/Musical-Artifact/README.md

-Run instructions
+Run instructions:
 	There is no specific instruction to run this software, because it’s simply a url to the login page.
 Just visit the location where the website is hosted, register an account, link your spotify, and start posting songs!

-Troubleshooting
+Troubleshooting:
-If the API responds with Missing Authentication Token, you need to make sure the API Gateway is linked to the Lambda function correctly and you hit deploy on the API.
+- If the API responds with Missing Authentication Token, you need to make sure the API Gateway is linked to the Lambda function correctly and you hit deploy on the API.
-If the response is Internal Server Error, check the logs for the where the lambda is crashing.
+- If the response is Internal Server Error, check the logs for the where the lambda is crashing.
 This might be with the way you set up the Database or Spotify may be failing.
-If you login and get immediately redirected to login, login again.
+- If you login and get immediately redirected to login, login again.
 This is because you were previously logged into another system and unfortunately our system doesn’t allow you to be logged into two places at once due to Spotify’s playback restrictions.
-If website is loading slow, increase the read capacity units.
+- If website is loading slow, increase the read capacity units.
 It should be fine with the default, but as the website becomes popular it may start to cost money.